alxndrsn/grails-abnana-split-test-plugin/readme.md

 	inject ab object/methods into services
-	prevent concurrent tests for the same user add script to permanently remove/fix a particular option *in the source code*
+	prevent concurrent tests for the same user add script to permanently remove/fix a particular option *in the source code* add weightings to conversion options so they can reflect e.g. profit margins on different conversions

 # Usage